 The proper way to put your dog back on his normal dog food is the same way you would change his dog food.
 Mix a little of his normal dog food with the bland food, gradually increase the amount of normal dog food until your dog is eating just his normal dog food.

 Medications That Are Safe Dog Diarrhea Treatments

-There’s an all-natural probiotic called Diarrice that was developed by a veterinarian.
+You might want to give your dog an all-natural probiotic.
+For example, there’s one called Diarrice that was developed by a veterinarian.
 It works practically overnight to relieve the symptoms and distress associated with dog diarrhea – even for puppies!

 As far as human medications go, there are a few items you may already have in your house that dogs can take as well.